Here are lots of hands-on and interactive techniques I have used in childbirth classes. Feel free to use any of them that work for you!

 - Labor scenarios rehearsal: Print the document.
 Put the posters (page 3 – 6) up on the wall.
 Give each student one card describing a moment in labor.
 Have them read it out loud, then pick two comfort techniques that might help (from the breathing, comfort measures and positions posters) and then the whole class practices those techniques.

 - Labor Rehearsal and Labor Rehearsal 2 – Two variations on the same idea.
 Includes posters showing a position for labor, a breathing technique, and a comfort technique to practice.
 Tape these up around the room, and students will rotate from station to station, trying each thing for one minute, then rotating to try another one for one minute.
 This is intended as a review after they’ve been taught all these techniques.
 One caution: remind them that in real labor, they’d never try something new on every contraction.
 They’d find something that worked (i.e. it helped the laboring person Relax and keep a Rhythm) then that would be their Ritual.

 - Labor review and rehearse – this combines the pop quiz, labor scenarios rehearsal, and comfort techniques practice.
 Have one student draw a card, then the class does that activity together, then move on to the next.

 - Pop Quiz Review: Divide students up into small groups.
 Give each a set of cards.
 They read the question on one side, discuss amongst themselves what they think the answer is, then flip the card over to check their answer.

-- Variations scenarios: Can be done in small groups or with whole class.
+- Variations scenarios: Can be done in small groups or with the whole class.
 A student reads a card out loud.
 They discuss what they would do in this circumstance.
 This activity covers some common labor variations, plus some awkward situations that might arise.